Palace: Armenia

-The Medieval capital of the Bagratid kingdom of Armenia, Ani, also hosted many palaces.
+The medieval capital of the Bagratid kingdom of Armenia, Ani, also hosted many palaces.
 The first palace of Ani, constructed by the princely Armenian Kamsarakan dynasty in the seventh century, served as the most important structure of the city.
 Located in the main citadel, the Kamsarakan palace was used by the successive Bagratid kingdom as their headquarters.
-In addition, Ani hosted several other palaces such as the Merchant’s(Tigran Honents) Palace, one of the best surviving examples of secular Armenian architecture of that time, the Seljuk palace, and the Manuchir Mosque, which is said by some historians to have been a residence of Bagratid kings before being converted to a mosque.
+In addition, Ani hosted several other palaces such as the Merchant's(Tigran Honents) Palace, one of the best surviving examples of secular Armenian architecture of that time, the Seljuk palace, and the Manuchir Mosque, which is said by some historians to have been a residence of Bagratid kings before being converted to a mosque.

 After the Bagratid state was conquered by the Byzantines and then the Seljuks, Armenia was once again liberated by the royal Zakarian family under Georgian Queen Tamar.
-This period of Zakarid Armenia brought forth many palaces as well, the most notable of which being Amberd Fortress and the 12th century palace in Dashtadem Fortress.
+This period of Zakarid Armenia brought forth many palaces as well, the most notable of which being Amberd Fortress and the 12th-century palace in Dashtadem Fortress.
 The Zakarids became vassals of the Mongols, however, following their collapse, a succession of nomadic Turkic empires came to rule the region.

 During the various periods of Ottoman and Iranian occupation following the Timurid Empire, Armenia was governed by several local principalities known as Melikdoms.
 Each Melik had their own princely palace.
 The most notable of which is the Palace of the Dizak Melikdom constructed by Melik Yeganyan in Togh (1737).
 Other notable melik palaces are the Melik Ahnazar palace in Khnatsakh (16th century), the Melik Haykaz Palace in Melikashen (15th century), the Melik Kasu palace, the palace of the Melik-Barkhudaryans in Tegh (1783) and Halidzor Fortress (17th century), which served as a palace for the Melik Parsadanian family.

 Azerbaijan

 Azerbaijan has a number of palaces which belong to different ages.
-For example, there are palaces from the BC era and from the 12th century, like the "Goyalp" Palace of Eldiguzids Empire Atabeg — located in Nakhchivan city and was built in 1130s.
+For example, there are palaces from the BC era and from the 12th century, like the "Goyalp" Palace of Eldiguzids Empire Atabeg— located in Nakhchivan city and built in the 1130s.

-Baku Khans' Palace is a complex of several houses belonged to members of ruling family of Baku Khanate in 17th century.
+Baku Khans' Palace is a complex of several houses that belonged to members of ruling family of the Baku Khanate in the 17th century.
 The palace complex was in ruins but has now been reconstructed as of 2018.
-Official Administration of State Historical-Architectural Reserve "Icheri Sheher has opened the complex as a palace-museum.
+Official Administration of State Historical-Architectural Reserve Icheri Sheher has opened the complex as a palace-museum.

 The Palace of Happiness (Azerbaijani: Səadət Sarayı), currently also called Palace of Marriage Registrations and previously called Mukhtarov Palace, is a historic building in the center of Baku, Azerbaijan, built in Neo-Gothic style in the early 19th century.